generadores-en-python

 What are generators

-A generator is a function that uses the yield keyword instead of return (yield could be interpreted as “give way”).
+A generator is a function that uses the reserved word yield instead of return (yield could be interpreted as “yield the turn”).

 The yield keyword allows a function to produce a value, but at the same time “remember” its state.
-This allows the execution to be resumed at that point on the next call.
+This allows execution to resume from that point on the next call.

 Let’s see it with an example,